OpenElements/BenchScape/README.md

 ### Starting the frontend server

 Open a new terminal or command prompt (keep the backend server running in the previous terminal).
-Navigate to the root directory of your React frontend project (jmh-frontend).
+Navigate to the root directory of your React frontend project (`frontend`).
 You can use the cd command to change your working directory:

 ```
-cd BenchScape/frontend
+cd frontend
 ```

 The required Node.js packages are already installed by the `./mvnw verify` run.